-\$5/6- Pupils in both \$5 and \$6 are expected to have a viable timetable which can range from college courses to Advanced Highers. \$6 pupils will be able to opt for a Wider Achievement course or have a Work Experience element, if appropriate.
+The 2024/25 curriculum will be based on a choice form with 5 columns containing all the examinable subjects.
+S4 pupils should take 5 subjects in addition to English and Maths and pupils in S5/6 should take 5 subjects.
+Pupils in both S5 and S6 are expected to have a viable timetable which can range from college courses to Advanced Highers.
+S6 pupils will be able to opt for a Wider Achievement course or have a Work Experience element, if appropriate.